George R. Smith College

 George R. Smith College (1894–1925) was a private historically black college, located in Sedalia, Missouri, United States.
 It was attended by ragtime composer Scott Joplin.
 It burned down in 1925, and by 1933 the assets were merged with the Philander Smith College in Little Rock, Arkansas.

 History

 The institution was associated with the Freedmen's Aid and Southern Education Society of the Methodist Church and played an important role in the lives of young people for several decades.

 According to the Encyclopedia of the History of Missouri edited by Howard L. Conard, the building was completed in 1882.
-The college operated from 1894 until it burned down in April 26, 1925, after which its assets were merged with the Philander Smith College in 1933.
+The college operated from 1894 until it burned down on April 26, 1925, after which its assets were merged with the Philander Smith College in 1933.
 A photograph of George R. Smith College, with students, can be found among at the State Historical Society of Missouri.